 You have come across various languages you need to master to become an expert in the backend part of Web Development.
 Further, in this web technology tutorial, you will read about the frontend skills that are required to be a Web Developer.

 Looking to build web applications using Python language?
 Head on to our Python Web Development Tutorial now!

 - Angular: Developed and launched by Google in 2016, Angular provides real-time synchronization between the view and model, so any changes done will be instantly reflected in the view.
 It’s the front-end development framework based on TypeScript and used by companies like Xbox, Blender, BMW, and Forbes to develop web applications.

 - Vue: Vue is a simple front-end framework that reduces the complexities faced by Angular developers.
 It’s a versatile framework, which means you can adopt Vue on existing projects without affecting them.
 Vue has extensive and detailed documentation that helps you to understand the Vue ecosystem and develop compelling applications.

 - React: React is actually a front-end library, but many developers consider it to be a framework, that’s why React is compared in that context.
 It has a component-based architecture, which means the user can create independent microsystems and also encapsulate individual pieces of larger components.

-- Backbone: Backbone is mainly used to develop single-page applications and can use with the tools like handlebars, Chaplin, Thorax, and Marionette.
+- Backbone: Backbone is mainly used to develop single-page applications and can be used with the tools like handlebars, Chaplin, Thorax, and Marionette.
 Its framework is based on the MVC architecture which provides a seamless connection synchronization between the front-end and back-end.
-However, it doesn’t provide readymade structures to create the applications.
+However, it doesn’t provide ready-made structures to create the applications.